Videos & Blog Posts To Help You Build Incredible Habits With Your Training, Nutrition, Lifestyle & Mindset.

 5 Tips to Monitor Your Fitness Progress

 Now that you have identified specific fitness goals, you can start creating your strategy to work towards them.
-All my personal training and online coaching clients agree that seeing results reasonably quickly is the best motivation.
+My online coaching clients agree that seeing results reasonably quickly is the best motivation.

 The easiest way to make that happen is by tracking your progress.
 Here are five ways you can ensure you are heading in the right direction.